dphochman/angular-comentium/README.md

     * Each comment element should have the following buttons:
         * Edit - Clicking on an Edit button should transform the element into an editable widget that allows modified all the properties of the element.
             1. When in edit mode, there should be a way to cancel the changes or save them.
-            1. Allow adding exsiting tags, based on tags in other elements or new ones if the user types a tag that doesn't exist.
+            1. Allow adding existing tags, based on tags in other elements or new ones if the user types a tag that doesn't exist.
-            1. Comment text should spport simple html tag.
+            1. Comment text should support simple html tag.
         * Delete - Delete a comment element
 * There should be a way to filter elements based on tags.
 The user should only be able to select tags that are available in any of the elements.
 * At the end of the comment list, there should always be an editable comment element for adding new comments.